kdave/btrfs-progs/Documentation/ch-balance-intro.rst

 but the physical location on devices will change.

 The balance operation is cancellable by the user.
-The on-disk state of the filesystem is always consistent so an unexpected interruption (eg. system crash, reboot) does not corrupt the filesystem.
+The on-disk state of the filesystem is always consistent so an unexpected interruption (e.g. system crash, reboot) does not corrupt the filesystem.
 The progress of the balance operation is temporarily stored as an internal state and will be resumed upon mount, unless the mount option *skip_balance* is specified.